Moroccan Braised Chicken with Potatoes

 - And, the best part is that it gets done in less than 30 minutes.

-- And most of the ingredients in this recipe are simple pantry staples or easy to find.
+- In addition, most of the ingredients in this recipe are simple pantry staples or easy to find.

 Ingredients and substitutes

-- Tomatoes - Of course, I love using fresh chopped tomatoes.
-And yet, canned crushed tomatoes (14 oz) work great too.
+- Tomatoes – I love using fresh chopped tomatoes.
+And yet, canned crushed tomatoes (14 oz) work great, too.

-- Paprika - Here I am using sweet smoked and hot, but again you can change it to suit your preference.
+- Paprika – Here, I am using sweet, smoked, and hot paprika, but you can change it to suit your preference.
 You can add more of either.
-Personally, I love a little cayenne.
+Personally, I love a little Cayenne.

-- Sugar - We caramelize a little sugar.
-This adds a light sweetness but mostly helps deepen the color of the sauce.
+- Sugar – We caramelize a little sugar.
+This adds a light sweetness but primarily deepens the color of the sauce.

 - Onion and garlic – We use fresh garlic and onions for their fresh flavor.
 Make sure to cook the onions until they are slightly caramelized.